 The graphic design duo of Jan Lewitt (1907-1991) and George Him (1900-192) came out of the early 30’s in Warsaw.
 They relocated to London and worked together through to 1955.

-There is a chance it’s Fred Ludekens (1900-1982), who was an American artist and illustrator.
+Fred Ludekens (1900-1982), was an American artist and illustrator.
 The Californian had no formal training and worked initially as a billboard painter.
 Ludekens produced work for magazines and other media.
 He created a series of posters for American and United Airlines in the 1950s.

-Is your poster a Qantas promotion?
-Then it may have been a Harry Rogers (1929-2012) creation.
-The Australian designer created several series of Qantas posters from the 1950’s through 1970’s, utilizing techniques such as paper cutting, collage and watercolour to define each campaign.
+Harry Rogers (1929-2012) was an Australian designer who created several series of Qantas posters from the 1950’s through 1970’s, utilizing techniques such as paper cutting, collage and watercolour to define each campaign.

 French graphic designer Bernard Villemot (1911-1989) is associated with his work for Air France, Bally, Perrier and Orangina.
 Villemot initially studied with master art deco poster artist Paul Colin.
 His work has been in high demand since his death in 1989.

-Edmond Maurus is a consideration for art deco posters created for French airlines Air Union and Air France between 1925 and 1955.
+Edmond Maurus designed art deco posters for French airlines Air Union and Air France between 1925 and 1955.
 The French artist studied at the Germain Pilon School.